PatrickKyei/exception/_tabs/about.md

 I have taken over 100 professional certifications and have mentored individuals to improve their tech skills.
 I have helped some of these people to land different jobs.
 We continue to grow our focused community.
 I invite as you as a learner or a mentor, your small contribution can go far to help some.

-Send a message request to join [Careers In Tech](https://wa.me/message/CFQ6VVR53WCBN1) and become a digital trailblazer
+Join [Skill Embassy](https://nas.io/skillembassy) and become a digital trailblazer

 ## Product Owner, [ Facilitators Community](https://bit.ly/helpshapetheworld)

 *(June 2021 - January 2023)*

 Now this is a solution I created to help bridge shortage of facilitators at the time I was working with a Non-profit organization.

-The manager very often had challenges filling in new positions.
+The managers very often had challenges filling in new positions.
 The solution I came up with helped a lot.
-It was able to get 8 people employed
+It was able to fil 8 positions and got 8 people jobs to do.